-We are a network of firms in 158 countries with more than 250 000 people.
-The name PwC refers to the PwC network and/or one or more of its member firms, each of which is a separate legal entity.
+PwC's 276,000 experts serve clients in 157 countries.
+PwC refers to the PwC network and/or one or more of its member firms, each of which is a separate legal entity.
 Please see www.pwc.com/structure for further details.